jameswicker5/AI-Hackathon-May-2025/README.md

 # AI Hackathon - May 2025

-Chandler Gilbert Community College 1st AI Hackathon -- Project organized and maintained by [@jameswicker5](https://github.com/jameswicker5)
+Chandler Gilbert Community College 1st AI Hackathon

+Event organized and maintained by [@jameswicker5](https://github.com/jameswicker5)

 This repository contains all the projects developed during the AI Hackathon held in May 2025.